-In the large pilot study by Rieger et al, they noted a “trend towards an increase in progression-free survival was reported in patients with stable ketosis.”
+In the large pilot study by Rieger et al., they noted a “trend towards an increase in progression-free survival was reported in patients with stable ketosis.”
 They noted that a dietitian did not support subjects and that steroid drugs may have increased levels of blood glucose.

 The authors of the study concluded that the ketogenic diet “is safe and without major side effects… treatment with KD may be effective in controlling the progression of some gliomas.”
 They emphasized the importance of working extensively with a dietitian to adjust the patient’s diet as needed and measure ketones and glucose.

-They also suggested that a keto-friendly community such as Ruled.me might be useful service in ensuring that people stick with the diet.
+They also suggested that a keto-friendly community (such as Ruled.me) might be useful service in ensuring that people stick with the diet.
 Additionally, they commented on the need for more rigorous research, stating that: